sourcelabs-nl/kotlin-bootique-exercises/docs/exercises/exercise-5.md

 </details>
 <br>

-**Protip if you are stuck: Write the test in java and convert/copy it into a kotlin file.
+**Pro-tip if you are stuck: Write the test in java and convert/copy it into a kotlin file.
 The conversion will be automatic and can help you figuring out how to write some of the code.**

 **Exercise** Remove the need for backticks around the when